UtsavSDavda/Representer-Voice-agent/README.md

 Step 5: Use your app!
 Open any browser.
 Enter the following URL:  localhost:8501.

+NOTE: Use the following username and password:

+Username: user@example.com
+Password: password

 You will see a screen of streamlit UI.
 Press start recording to ask your question.
 Press stop recording once you are done.
 You will recieve an audio response.
 Play it to hear the response.

 ![image](https://github.com/user-attachments/assets/438ddcba-4c92-4bb8-a07d-06c72e9a17ab)